Rocky Boy (Chippewa leader): Sub-chiefs

 Many others, including Rain of the Bow, Mah-chop, Pay-pah-mi-show-ait, and Nan-ome-sha, were also sub-chiefs.
-Each man led anywhere from 25 to 200 or more landless Chippewa, in Montana, Idaho and elsewhere.
-Each of them kept in contact with Rocky Boy to learn of any news of the establishment of new Chippewa Reservations.
-Their goal was to keep the Chippewa tribal identity alive.
+Each man led anywhere from 25 to 200 or more landless Ojibwe, in Montana, Idaho and elsewhere.
+Each of them kept in contact with Rocky Boy to learn of any news of the establishment of new Ojibwe reservations.
+Their goal was to keep the Ojibwe tribal identity alive.